U.S. allows transactions to free sanctioned oil tanker stranded in Indonesia

-SINGAPORE, Nov 9 (Reuters) - The U.S. government has allowed some transactions to take place with a sanctioned oil supertanker in efforts to free the vessel stranded in Indonesian waters, a U.S. embassy spokesperson in Singapore said.
+SINGAPORE, Nov 9 (Reuters) - The U.S. government has allowed some transactions to take place with a sanctioned oil supertanker in efforts to free the vessel stranded in Indonesian waters, the U.S. embassy in Singapore said on Wednesday.

 The Indonesian navy has been trying to free the Djibouti-registered ship, Young Yong, which ran aground off Indonesia's Riau Islands on Oct.
 26 near a gas pipeline.